 Find out about recycling, composting and other environmental schemes in your borough.

-We’re introducing new waste collection and street cleansing contracts from April 2020.
+We’ve introduced new waste collection and street cleansing contracts.
 Here’s everything you need to know.

 Who are the new contractors?

 We have awarded the new waste collection and street cleansing contract to Urbaser Limited.

 Urbaser is one of the largest environmental services providers in Europe, working in partnership with many local authorities across the UK including the Royal Borough of Windsor and Maidenhead, Bournemouth, East Herts, North Herts, Gosport, Waltham Forest and Burnley.

 The council has appointed Continental Landscapes Ltd (CLL) as the borough’s new grounds maintenance contractor, carrying out grass and hedge cutting, shrub maintenance, planting and bedding maintenance and leaf clearance.

 CLL has over 27 years’ experience in the sector, and has grown to be one of the largest specialist providers for high quality parks and open spaces.
 Their clients include Westminster City Council, the London Borough of Richmond Upon Thames and Leeds City Council.